UCDBG/P-XDV/readme.md

 <!--
 # Research and Background

-PEDS builds on GProM and the functionality of GProM is based on a long term research effort by the [IIT DBGroup](http://www.cs.iit.edu/~dbgroup/) studying how to capture provenance on-demand using instrumentation.
+P-XDV builds on GProM and the functionality of GProM is based on a long term research effort by the [IIT DBGroup](http://www.cs.iit.edu/~dbgroup/) studying how to capture provenance on-demand using instrumentation.
 Links to [publications](http://www.cs.iit.edu/~dbgroup/publications) and more research oriented descriptions of the techniques implemented in GProM can be found at [http://www.cs.iit.edu/~dbgroup/research](http://www.cs.iit.edu/~dbgroup/research).
 -->